 “Somebody really screwed up.
 At some point, somebody has to take responsible, even if it’s just in their heart,” says co-star, Ernie Hudson.

 Brandon Lee’s death was determined by the Wilmington Police to be an accidental death, though a negligent death and no criminal charges were filed.
 The North Carolina Occupational Safety and Health Administration (OSHA) found the production company in violation of several safety laws, fining them $84,000, as did the Actor Guild of America, who also fined them for allowing Massee to fire directly at Lee.
-Brandon’s mother, Linda Cadwell sued the 14 crew members in civil court who were determined to have been negligent in his death, and settled out of court for an undisclosed amount (rumored to have been $3 Million).
+Brandon’s mother, Linda Cadwell sued the 14 crew members in civil court who were determined to have been negligent in his death, and settled out of court for an undisclosed amount (rumored to have been $3 Million in 1993).

 The Crow finished the few remaining scenes with the help of a stuntman and friend of Brandon’s, Chad Stahelski, who Lee trained with at the Inosanto Academy of Martial Arts in Los Angeles, as well as Lee’s original stunt double, Jeff Cadiente.
 The film was released to critical acclaim on May 11, 1994 – grossing $11 Million in its opening weekend.

 The fame and kudos though came too late for Lee, who at just 28 years-old had lost the most precious part of this legacy – his life.
 The devastation his death left behind can still be felt by those who loved and were loved by him in return.

-Brandon’s fiancee Eliza Hutton, who was just 18 days away from marrying him, has never publicly spoken about her pain; even after 20 years the wound is still too deep to ever simply “get over”.
+Brandon’s fiancee Eliza Hutton, who was just 18 days away from marrying him, has never publicly spoken about her pain; even after 20 years the wound is still too deep.
 The affect of his death on her life has been significant.
 The Crow is dedicated to the couple, who for many on the film, exemplified the true love story they all were trying to capture on-screen.